sympy/sympy/doc/src/tutorial/matrices.rst

     ⎣1  1⎦

 To create diagonal matrices, use ``diag``.
 The arguments to ``diag`` can be either numbers or matrices.
-A number is interpreted as a `1\times 1` matrix, and they are then stacked diagonally.
+A number is interpreted as a `1\times 1` matrix.
+The matrices are stacked diagonally.
 The remaining elements are filled with `0`\ s.

     >>> diag(1, 2, 3)
     ⎡1  0  0⎤